jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+- 27 Feb 2024: Begin *pysh* branch to provide a custom Python REPL that uses our *editline* so we can restore the cursor to the correct position in the command line after another thread moves it.

 - 27 Feb 2024: Finish experiments with threading for now.
 Merge *tasks* branch back into *rewrite* branch.